-Handler Architecture for Python Observability
+Handler Architecture for Python Logging

 import logging

-trace_id_ctx = contextvars.ContextVar("trace_id", default=None)
+trace_id_ctx: contextvars.ContextVar[str | None] = contextvars.ContextVar("trace_id", default=None)

-span_id_ctx = contextvars.ContextVar("span_id", default=None)
+span_id_ctx: contextvars.ContextVar[str | None] = contextvars.ContextVar("span_id", default=None)

 class OTelTraceFilter(logging.Filter):

-"""Injects W3C Trace Context attributes into LogRecord."""
+"""Inject W3C Trace Context identifiers into every record."""

 def filter(self, record: logging.LogRecord) -> bool:

-record.trace_id = trace_id_ctx.get() or "00000000000000000000000000000000"
+record.trace_id = trace_id_ctx.get() or "0" * 32

-record.span_id = span_id_ctx.get() or "0000000000000000"
+record.span_id = span_id_ctx.get() or "0" * 16

 return True